deatrich/linux-home-server/linux-server.md

         status.
 Then right-click and select 'Remove from Panel'.
       - Now right-click and select 'Add to Panel'.
 A list of applets mostly in alphabetical order will appear in a new window.
-Select 'Classic Menu' and click on 'Add' and it will appear on the panel.
+Select 'Classic Menu' (or the 'Compact Menu') and click on 'Add' and it will appear on the panel.
         Right-click on it and move it completely to the left.
 Then right-click on it again and select 'Lock to Panel'.
 Leave the 'Add to Panel' window on your screen to continue adding applets.